Camp Lejeune Water Contamination & Leukemia

 Other Health Issues Linked to Camp Lejeune Water

-While adult leukemia is one of the more serious and fatal types of health conditions linked to Camp Lejeune water, it is far from the only one.
+While adult leukemia is one of the more serious health conditions linked to Camp Lejeune water, it is far from the only one.

 Other Camp Lejeune health problems include: